Erhannis/jnr-fuse/INSTALLATION.md

 #### Troubleshooting

-* If you see the `service java has failed to start` error or corrupted file names/content, setting the explicit file encoding `-Dfile.encoding=UTF-8` might help.
+* If you see the `service java has failed to start` error or corrupted file names/content, setting the explicit file encoding `-Dfile.encoding=UTF-8` on run might help.
+E.g., `java -Dfile.encoding=UTF-8 -jar YOUR_JAR`